ac-custom-shaders-patch/acc-extension-cars-vao/README.md

-# acc-extension-cars-vao
-Vertex AO patches for cars
+# Vertex AO patches for cars for Assetto Corsa, used by Custom Shaders Patch

 Please don’t upload new patches for now, they work best with PBR materials for interior.